byuflowlab/undergrad-onboarding/497R/README.md

 ## Project Tracks

 ME EN 497R can take multiple tracks depending on student interests.
-Currently, we have 2 major tracks available.
+Currently, we have 2 major tracks available: Airframe Design, and Rotor Design.
 You can find descriptions of these tracks [here](./track_descriptions)